Sunday Mornings 9:45 a.m. – 10:45 a.m.

 FaithLink engages participants in discussions centered around events unfolding around the globe, responding with a Biblical perspective.
 Topics for each session are announced the week prior.
 Whether you avail yourself of a single session on a topic that interests you, or engage in an ongoing basis, connecting your faith with your approach to contemporary issues should prove rewarding.
-The class meets in room 104 off the Lower Commons and begins at 9:30 a.m. to better accommodate those with worship responsibilities.
+The class meets in room 104 off the Lower Commons.

-Friendship Class is composed of a group of caring, diverse, multi-talented individuals who support each other and extend their concern to others, such as Freedom House, CARITAS, and local mission programs.
+Friendship Class is composed of a group of caring, diverse, multi-talented individuals who support each other and extend their concern of support to mission activities sponsored by the church such as CARITAS, the Christmas Stores, and Camp Alkulana, among others.
+Outside the church members also participate with Meals-on Wheels through FeedMore.
 Various class members provide the teaching leadership and the class frequently uses the Formations literature, but also includes book reviews and topics of interest determined by class members.
+This class was formed over 55 years ago and continues to welcome new members.
 The class meets in room 228 off the Upper Commons.

 Foundations Class (Age: 20s & 30s) is specifically tailored for those in their 20’s and early 30’s and will have a focus on both social interaction and missions.
 The class meets at 10:00 a.m. in CH #141, on the lower level, by the Life and Discovery Sunday school classes.
 Katie and Tim Merritt serve as leaders for this group.

-Life Class (Age: couples forties and beyond) is a fellowship of couples who seek to discover Bible truths to help with practical matters in daily living.
+Life Class is a fellowship which seeks to discover Bible truths to help with practical matters in daily living.
 The class explores a variety of literature resources, book studies, video series and small group discussion material, all of which are biblically focused.
 The class regularly makes use of the “Nurturing Faith” series from Baptists Today which chooses texts from the Revised Common Lectionary for each Sunday.
 The class meets in room 143 near Chapel Hall.

 Robert Smart Class is named in memory of longtime River Road Church Sunday School Director Robert Smart, this class consists of adults ages 35-55.
 Most participants are married and have children but there are some singles in the group.
 The class is taught by Ed Pruden who bases his lessons on the lectionary readings for that week or on other topical subjects and books.
 Members of the Smart class plan several social events throughout the year and participate in class and church sponsored missions activities.
 This class meets in the Adult Assembly Room, off the Lower Commons, at 9:50 am for fellowship, and the lesson begins at 10 am.